levipatel/music/features/chinese-learning-guide.md

 ### App: Pleco
 I never thought I could be so passionate about a dictionary, but this is my all time favourite app.
 You can search easily, the definitions and examples are great, it's just a good dictionary I guess.

-It also has lots of addons that might be helpful later, but you don't need them.
+It also has lots of addons that will probably be helpful later, but they aren't necessary.

 ### Website: Chinese Grammar Wiki